intGus/picow_rx2_bitbanger/README.md

 Before using this library, make sure you have the following:

 - Raspberry Pico or Pico W board
-- A RC toy with any version of RX2 receiver.
+- A RC toy with any version of the RX2 receiver.
 I'm using [this one](https://a.co/d/gfmupyS)
 - [Pico SDK](https://www.raspberrypi.com/documentation/pico-sdk/) installed
-- I'm also using an Xbox controller, but you don't need one if you wanna run autonomously or use a webserver through wifi.
+- I'm also using an Xbox controller, but you don't need one if you wanna run autonomously or use a web server through wifi.

 ## Getting Started

 Check the instructions for the [Xbox Controller](https://github.com/intGus/picow_xbox_controller) submodule if you plan to use it.
 Otherwise, skip step 3

 On the toy, you need to find the RX2 chip and try to identify the Signal Input pin.
-There are two datasheets attached to help you figure out which pin to use (on most cases will be pin 3, in my case is pin 6), once you identified the pin, you'll need to connect that pin to any pin in the Pico and connect ground from the toy to any ground on the Pico.
+There are two [datasheets](https://github.com/intGus/picow_rx2_bitbanger/tree/main/datasheets) attached to help you figure out which pin to use (in most cases will be pin 3, in my case is pin 6), once you identified the pin, you'll need to connect that pin to any pin in the Pico and connect ground from the toy to any ground on the Pico.
 I'm using pin 14 with a voltage divider to drop output to 1.6v just for safety.

 **IMPORTANT:** If you want to power the Pico from the toy car, make sure the voltage is not over or under the limits of the input voltage of your board! then connect the positive lead from the batteries to the VSYS pin on your Pico.